 The timeline gives a clear overview of what’s being done and what needs to be done.

 While you can manage tasks directly from the timeline, Toggl Plan also comes with a boards view.
 You can customize the board based on your workflow.

 And, your team members can simply drag and drop tasks from to-do to done.

 With Toggl Plan, you can keep all your project information in one place.

 You can add all the task details in one place with a rich text task description, task checklist, and file attachments.

 Also, tasks can be assigned to multiple team members.
 Team members can then discuss and collaborate on the task by adding comments.

 - Toggl Plan is free for teams with up to five members and includes unlimited tasks and projects.

-- The premium plan starts at $9 per user, per month and offers additional features like the annual view, custom colors, and multi-assign task.
+- The premium plan starts at $8 per user, per month, paid annually.
+You also get additional features like the annual view, custom colors, and multi-assign task.

 Trello is a kanban-based collaboration and project and task management tool.
 Known for its simplicity, Trello is to manage individual goals as well as team projects.